 IVF is only offered on the NHS if certain criteria are met.
 If you don't meet these criteria, you may need to pay for private treatment.

-The National Institute for Health and Care Excellence (NICE) fertility guidelines makes recommendations about who should have access to IVF treatment on the NHS in England and Wales.
+The National Institute for Health and Care Excellence (NICE) fertility guidelines make recommendations about who should have access to IVF treatment on the NHS in England and Wales.

-But individual NHS clinical commissioning groups (CCGs) make the final decision about who can have NHS-funded IVF in their local area, and their criteria may be stricter than those recommended by NICE.
+But individual NHS integrated care boards (ICBs) make the final decision about who can have NHS-funded IVF in their local area, and their criteria may be stricter than those recommended by NICE.

 Women under 40

 According to NICE, women aged under 40 should be offered 3 cycles of IVF treatment on the NHS if:

 - they've been trying to get pregnant through regular unprotected sex for 2 years

 - they've not been able to get pregnant after 12 cycles of artificial insemination, with at least 6 of the cycles using a method called intrauterine insemination (IUI)

 If you turn 40 during treatment, the current cycle will be completed, but further cycles shouldn't be offered.